Skip to main content

 How to Spot a Bad AppleThe Public Utilities Commission of Ohio (PUCO) requires Ohio energy marketers to list their electric and natural gas offers on its Energy Choice Ohio website, also known as "Apples to Apples."
 Some offers are good apples.
 But many can be bad or even rotten.

-The Office of the Ohio Consumers’ Counsel (OCC) wants the PUCO to remove all outrageously-priced energy offers from its Apples-to-Apples website.
+The Office of the Ohio Consumers’ Counsel (OCC) wants the PUCO to remove all outrageously-priced energy offers from its Apples to Apples website.
 But, for now, some very rotten offers are still listed.

 Why do I have to choose a supplier?